antononcube/Raku-LLM-Functions/README-work.md

 ["LLM::Functions"](https://raku.land/zef:antononcube/LLM::Functions) uses
 ["WWW::OpenAI"](https://raku.land/zef:antononcube/WWW::OpenAI), [AAp2], and
 ["WWW::PaLM"](https://raku.land/zef:antononcube/WWW::PaLM), [AAp3].
-Other LLM access packages can utilizes via appropriate LLM configurations.
+Other LLM access packages can utilized via appropriate LLM configurations.

 The configurations are instances of the class `LLM::Functions::Configuration`.
 The configurations are used by instances of the class `LLM::Functions::Evaluator`.